sebapratto/sebapratto/README.md

 # Hi there 👋
 ### Thank for your visit..!

-### 🎯 I'm Senior Software Engineer especializado en desarrollo Android y soluciones móviles cross-platform.
-Con más de 10 años de experiencia, he liderado y ejecutado proyectos de alto impacto en empresas como ### Telecom, OCA, COTO, Agrobit, Mostaza, creando apps escalables y robustas para millones de usuarios.
+### 🎯 I’m a Senior Software Engineer specialized in Android–iOS development and cross-platform mobile solutions.
+With over 10 years of experience, I’ve led and delivered high-impact projects for companies such as Telecom, OCA, COTO, Agrobit, and Mostaza, creating scalable and robust apps used by millions of users.

-💻 Stack principal: Kotlin, Jetpack Compose, Kotlin Multiplatform, Android TV, Firebase, Deeplinks, Java + Spring Boot, Retrofit, Flutter, Swift.
+💻 Main tech stack: Kotlin, Jetpack Compose, Kotlin Multiplatform, Android TV, Firebase, Deeplinks, Java + Spring Boot, Retrofit, Flutter, Swift.
-🧠 Fuerte orientación a buenas prácticas: Clean Architecture, SOLID, CI/CD, Code Reviews, Agile Scrum.
+🧠 Strong focus on best practices: Clean Architecture, SOLID principles, CI/CD, Code Reviews, Agile Scrum.
-🚀 Experiencia comprobada en apps B2C, B2B, logística, streaming y sistemas de tracking.
+🚀 Proven experience in B2C, B2B, logistics, streaming, and tracking systems.

-✅ Lo que me destaca:
+✅ What sets me apart:

-• Refactorizaciones profundas con foco en mantenibilidad.
+• Deep refactoring with a focus on maintainability.
-• Integración full-stack: Mobile + Backend REST.
+• Full-stack integration: Mobile + REST Backend.
-• Mentoría a developers junior.
-• Fluidez para adaptarme a proyectos backend y frontend.
-• Optimización de procesos CI/CD y despliegues automatizados.
+• Mentorship for junior developers.
+• Flexibility to adapt to both backend and frontend projects.
+• Optimization of CI/CD pipelines and automated deployments.

-🔎 Actualmente abierto a oportunidades como Senior Android Engineer, Mobile Tech Lead o Full Stack Mobile Developer, con foco en productos escalables, innovación y desafíos técnicos.
+🔎 Currently open to opportunities as Senior Android Engineer, Mobile Tech Lead, or Full-Stack Mobile Developer, with a focus on scalable products, innovation, and technical challenges.

-📬 ¡Conectemos si estás buscando un perfil técnico comprometido, con visión de producto y pasión por el desarrollo!
+📬 Let’s connect if you’re looking for a dedicated technical profile with strong product vision and passion for development!

 <table align="center">
   <tr>